Compare CDSL and NSDL, the two major depositories in India, based on their features, operations, and services for investors.

 Support electronic pledging of securities for loans or margin requirements.

-From an investor’s perspective, the choice between NSDL and CDSL often depends on the Depository Participant they select.
+The choice between NSDL and CDSL generally depends on the Depository Participant (DP) through which the Demat account is opened.
 Most DPs offer accounts linked to either NSDL or CDSL, and the services, charges, and account features are broadly similar.

 NSDL and CDSL form the backbone of India’s securities market by providing a secure electronic environment for holding and transferring shares.
 While they have some differences in incorporation, account number format, and market presence, both are regulated institutions that ensure safe and efficient securities management.
 Investors holding Demat accounts under either NSDL or CDSL can expect similar levels of service and regulatory compliance.